Finding Newport’s Musicians - The Early Military Bands

 The First Regimental Band in Newport

-The first recorded military band in at Fort Adams was the Band of the 1st United States Artillery Regiment.
+The first recorded military band at Fort Adams was the Band of the 1st United States Artillery Regiment.
 This band was made up of musicians taken from the different companies of the regiment.
 You can see the names of each musician and what company they came from.
 You can also see that the band was formed on September 12, 1843.
-Below is a photo of the Fort Return showing them designated as the Regimental Band.
+Below is a photo of the Fort Adams Post Return showing them designated as the Regimental Band.

 Post Return for the 1st United States Artillery Regiment at Fort Adams